Surface links with free abelian link groups: The triple point numbers of the -links with a free abelian group of rank three

-The {triple point number} of a surface link $F$ is the minimum number of triple points in a surface diagram of $F$, for all the surface diagrams.
-We can moreover determine the triple point number of $S_0$.
+The {\it triple point number} of a surface link $F$ is the minimal number of triple points among all the surface diagrams of $F$.
+In this section we study the $T^2$-links given in Theorem \ref{Thm1} i.e. $T^2$-links each of whose link group is a free abelian group of rank three.

-\begin{thm} The triple point number of $S_0$ of Theorem \ref{Thm1} is four, and its associated torus-covering-chart $\Gamma_{T,\,0}$ realizes the surface diagram with triple points whose number is the triple point number. \end{thm}